About me

 Qualifications and Training

-Here’s more information about me and Silver Birches Counselling.
-I’ve written about themes in my work and how to make a free initial appointment here.
+Here’s more information about me and how I work.
+I’ve also written about what I work with and how to make a free initial appointment .

-I previously worked in paid and unpaid roles in mental health support, a Women’s Centre drop-in, public access IT, adult learning for refugees and asylum seekers, and supporting adults with learning disabilities and / or Autism.
+I previously worked in paid and unpaid roles in mental health support, a Women’s Centre drop-in, adult learning for refugees and asylum seekers, and supporting adults with learning disabilities.

 How I work